writethedocs/www/README.md

 The repo is still in its early stages; feel free to contribute information that you might want to share with the community.
 To contribute to the Write the Docs website, famililarize yourself with the [Markdown site generator ``mkdocs``](http://www.mkdocs.org).
 The Write the Docs website is hosted on [Read the Docs](https://readthedocs.org/projects/writethedocs-www).

-We development documentation on a `dev` branch, which is rendered at http://writethedocs-www.readthedocs.org/en/dev/.
+We develop documentation on a `dev` branch, which is rendered at http://writethedocs-www.readthedocs.org/en/dev/.